Saturday, October 5

 Saturdays and Sundays through October 27

-From 10 a.m.-6 p.m., every weekend through October 27, Long Island City is home to the newest flea and food market in New York, LIC Flea & Food.
+Long Island City is home to the newest flea and food market in New York, LIC Flea & Food, every weekend, from 10 a.m.-6 p.m., through October 27.
 Enjoy some great eats, find a hidden treasure in the market, discover new artists and great local vendors all while taking in breathtaking views of the Manhattan skyline.
-Just blocks from the 7, E, M and G trains as well as the East River Ferry and parking across the street.
+Located at 5-25 46th Avenue, LIC Flea is just blocks from the 7, E, M and G trains as well as the East River Ferry and parking across the street.
 Bring your friends and family to kick off the start of a perfect weekend.
 For more information, visit, www.licflea.com.